Abdullah-Ashehry/100-days-of-code/log.md

 **Today's Progress**: Today I explored with my team the basic code for the slogan pages, and perfected the authentication with some bugs.

 **Thoughts**: I also got to test some locks I have using Arduino

+### Day 44: Oct 25, Monday.

+**Today's Progress**: Today I had a meeting with my club so I am building a type form and editing the website in React.

+**Thoughts**: The edits are simple, just add a video area as well as a few modifications on the current components.